Visiting African Penguins at Boulders Beach in Simon's Town, South Africa by JetSettingFools.com

 African Penguins on Boulders Beach in Simon's Town near Cape Town, South Africa

-Getting to Boulders Beach from Cape Town on an organized tour is a much easier option than sorting out the train – and the they usually take in multiple sights along the way.
-There are many Cape Town Day Trips offering Penguins Tours.
-When we researched Cape Town Day Tours for the top-rated Penguins Cape Town Tours, these stood out for their high reviews and excellent prices.
+Getting to Boulders Beach from Cape Town on an organized tour is a much easier option than sorting out the train.
+Plus, they usually take in multiple sights along the way.

-Cape Peninsula and Penguin Colony Full Day Tour – This robust full-day tour includes visiting beaches in Cape Town, standing on Cape Point, seeing the penguins and stopping at the Kirstenbosch Botanical Gardens.
-Find out more!
+Cape Peninsula and Penguin Colony Tour – This robust full-day tour includes visiting beaches in Cape Town, standing on Cape Point, seeing the penguins and stopping at the Kirstenbosch Botanical Gardens.

-Private Tour of Cape of Good Hope – This private tour visits the most well-known attractions in the Cape Town region – including the Table Mountain Cableway, African Penguins at Boulders Beach and the Cape Point Lighthouse at the most southern point of Africa.
-Get the details!
+Private Tour to Cape of Good Hope – This private tour visits the most well-known attractions in the Cape Town region – including Table Mountain, African Penguins and the Cape Point Lighthouse.

-Full-Day Cape Tour – Enjoy this full-day tour that takes visitors along Chapman’s Peak Drive to Cape Point, makes a stop to see the penguins at Boulders Beach and includes a wine tasting in Constantia Valley.
-Learn more about this tour!
+Full-Day Cape Tour – Enjoy this full-day excursion that takes you along Chapman’s Peak Drive to Cape Point, makes a stop to see the penguins at Boulders Beach and includes a wine tasting in Constantia Valley!

 Start planning your trip to South Africa!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel advice?
-Head over to our Travel Planning Page for more tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com